 A tasty, complex vegetarian dish with great flavours.
 These Agnolotti made with sweet potato and fermented garlic and cooked in a brown walnut butter sauce will impress on date nights, wine dinners or any other special occasions.
-They might be time consuming to make but in the end its very satisfying and rewarding to see the dish come together, especially when it’s like a stunner out of a cookbook.

 This restaurant style dish based on our homemade pasta dough recipe, has been so popular that it made it onto my restaurant menu just recently in Byron Bay.
 Guests at the hotel love this dish and my chefs are enjoying the challenge of learning new skills - you see, these Sweet Potato & Garlic Agnolotti have to be prepared fresh daily!